NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2015-06-08-Work-With-Hyperspectral-Data-In-R.md

     reflInfo <- h5readAttributes(f,"Reflectance")

 Next, let's read in the wavelength center associated with each band in the HDF5 file.

+    #read in the wavelength information from the Hdf5 file
+    wavelengths<- h5read(f,"wavelength")

 Which wavelength is band 19 associated with? (hint: look at the wavelengths vector that we just imported and check out the data located at index 19 - `wavelengths[19]`).